kharisediwardana/mysimpleproject/README.md

-This is simple project for deployment learn purpose
+This is simple project for deployment learn purpose. tech stack :
+- Docker as Containerization
+- Terraform as Provisioning
+- GCP as Cloud Server
+- Kubernetest as Container Orchestra

 # Setup Instruction